tylerlittlefield/tylurp/content/post/2018-04-28-file-to-folder.markdown

 I recently needed to create folders for every file in a directory, name these folders after the file, and move the file to the correct folder.
 The directory I was working with had over 1,000 files so I wasn't going to do this by hand.
 Instead I discovered a way to automate this process using a shell script.

-For example, using `cd` to navigate to whatever directory we're interested in, we can then use the following:
+For example, navigate to a directory and then run the following:

 ```bash